Mararsh/MyBox/en/README.md

 # Development Logs<a name="devLog" />
 2019-9-19 v5.5  Recognize texts in image and PDF(OCR) based on tess4j.
 Rectangle can be set for single image's OCR.
 Color space and density can be set when do OCR for PDF files in batch.
+Currently only Windows is supported and users need download data files by themselves.
 Make self-contain packages for each platform(Window/Linux/Mac).
 Improve codes: Build with maven without Java 8; make self-contain packages with latest jpackage tool.
 Fix bugs: WeiBo Snap tool failed to work in last version; and it never worked again on Mac after it ran first time; clicking links caused MyBox dead on Linux; normalization is unnecessary when calculate CIELuv and CIELab.